cloud-native-principles/cloud-native-principles/cloud-native-declarative-osi-principles.md

 _**L8**_ _- If an infrastructure element that is part of a CNF is_ _**virtual layer 2 or higher**, it will be_ _**immutable and orchestrated.**_

 Virtual layer 2 and higher network functions, such as layer 2 MPLS VPNs, should be provisioned immutably.
-Configuration for said network services should be captured in a template, stored with an associated version and 'pushed' via the higher level orchestration construct in an atomic fashion.
+Configuration for said network services should be captured in a template, stored with an associated version, and 'pushed' via the higher level orchestration construct in an atomic fashion.

 _**L8**_ _- If a CNF is_ _**virtual layer 2 or higher**, it will expose itself using_ _**service discovery.**_